Editorial Policy

 Appeals and complaints

-Authors may appeal decisions by contacting the editorial office if they strongly believe there have been errors or misunderstandings on the part of the editor or reviewers.
-All appeals will be carefully considered by the Editor and, if necessary, Editor-in-Chief.
+Authors may appeal against decisions by contacting the editorial office if they strongly believe there have been errors or misunderstandings on the part of the editor or reviewers.
+All appeals will be carefully considered by the editorial office and, if necessary, Editor-in-Chief.
 Where appropriate, additional advice may be sought from other members of Editorial Board.
-Decisions on appeals are final.
+Therefore, decisions on appeals may take longer and are final.

-Complaints or concerns about processes (e.g., delays or technical issues) should be raised in the first instance with the editor of each journal via the editorial office.
-They will work with the in-house editor team (where appropriate) to resolve any outstanding issues and thoroughly investigate the matter.
+Complaints or concerns about processes (e.g., delays or technical issues) should be raised in the first instance with the editorial office of the journal.
+The Editor-in-Chief will work with the journal staff (where appropriate) to investigate the matter.
+The complainant will be given appropriate feedback.

-Ethical issues are handled in consultation with the guidelines published by COPE.
-Queries or concerns should be raised in the first instance with the Editorial Office.
-They will work with the Ethics Coordinator for SCIEPublish, Editor-in-Chief and Handling Editor to resolve the issue and thoroughly investigate the matter.
+Ethical issues (e.g., researcher, author, editor, or reviewer conduct) are handled in consultation with the guidelines published by COPE.
+Queries or concerns should be raised in the first instance with the editorial office of the journal.
+The in-house editor will work with the Editor-in-Chief or Handling Editor to thoroughly investigate the matter and provides feedback to the complainant.
 Advice from third-party experts may be taken if necessary.

 TOP